mrsanta79/shortkut/README.md

-# url-shortener
+# ShortKut
-A simple straight-forward url shortener in NodeJS / MongoDB
+A simple straight-forward URL Shortener in NodeJS / MongoDB